Is Whatsapp Secure ? Know More About Whatsapp Security

 - Only after you enter the 6-digit SMS code will the other party automatically log out from your account.
-WhatsApp indicates, “you might also be asked to provide a two-step verification code.
+WhatsApp indicates, “to provide a two-step verification code.
 If you don’t know this code, the individual using your account might have enabled two-step verification.
 You must wait 7 days before you can sign in without the two-step verification code.”

 Sometimes you, unfortunately, can’t help the loss of your phone and need a way to assure that no one is seeing your personal WhatsApp.
 Therefore, you have to run and lock your SIM card so that whoever is using your lost phone won’t be able to verify the account.
 After that, you buy a new SIM card with the same phone number to reuse your WhatsApp account again and have it deactivated on the stolen phone.
 This is because “WhatsApp can only be activated with one phone number on one device at a time.”
 You also can email the WhatsApp team with the phrase “Lost/Stolen: Please deactivate my account” to help you out.

 Also, you can contact WhatsApp to assist you either by opening WhatsApp > Settings > Help > Contact Us or sending your question via the website.

 While you enjoy talking with group chats of friends and family members, some people out there might fulfil their hungry curiosity by tracking your group messages through some tricks.
 The end-to-end encryption of WhatsApp may not help you out in keeping your group chats private.
 You need to ask yourself, ” is WhatsApp secure in terms of groups?”
 That is, groups are usually open to joining by direct invitation within the app or by creating a sharable digital invite link.